acislab/www.globalcentra.org/research.md

 # Working Groups and Projects

-Click [here](/projects.html) to know about projects and working groups.
+Click [here](/projects.html) to learn about projects and working groups.

 # Testbeds and Resources